 |Spring Lake||912.8 ft.||914.4 ft.||915.4 ft.|

-In the event of flooding, residents of Prior Lake and Spring Lake shoreline can order sandbags, sand and sand delivery at the front desk at City Hall or by calling the front desk at (952) 447-9896.
+The City of Prior Lake, in accordance with the Flood Response Policy, does not offer sandbags for sale until the level of Prior Lake or Spring Lake reaches its Ordinary High Water (OHW) elevation.
+When these conditions are met, property owners on Prior Lake and Spring Lake can order sandbags, at the front desk at City Hall or by calling the Public Works at (952) 447-9896.
+The City will provide sand to residents at designated locations and in a stockpile at the City Maintenance Center.
 Residents are encouraged to utilize these services if they feel there is a need to protect their property.
 North Dakota State Univ. has developed a brochure on building strong effective sandbag walls for Fargo, ND that helps calculate the number of sandbags needed and how to anchor and reinforce the wall.

 FLOOD INSURANCE RATE MAP (FIRM)

-If you are a homeowner and believe your property is not located in the designated 100-year flood plain (also known as the Special Flood Hazard Area (SFHA)), as shown on the effective Flood Insurance Rate Map or Digital Flood Insurance Rate Map for Prior Lake and you would like FEMA to make an official determination regarding the location of your property relative to the SFHA, you may request a LOMA or a LOMR-F. For more information on how to apply for a LOMA or LOMR-R download the FEMA MT-1 Form.
+If you are a homeowner and believe your property is not located in the designated 100-year flood plain (also known as the Special Flood Hazard Area (SFHA)), as shown on the effective Flood Insurance Rate Map or Digital Flood Insurance Rate Map for Prior Lake and you would like FEMA to make an official determination regarding the location of your property relative to the SFHA, you may request a LOMA or LOMR-F. For more information on how to apply for a LOMA or LOMR-F visit the FEMA website dedicated to LOMA and LOMR-F.

 For general information about flooding visit the Homeland Security and Emergency Management website.